The Bupa Health Foundation is one of the leading charitable foundations dedicated to health in Australia.

 Nominations should clearly detail information about the Emerging Researcher, their area of interest, an overview of their research area and its potential impact on the health of Australians.

-Finalists will be contacted via phone and email by 5 October 2015.
+Finalists will be contacted via phone and email by 14 October 2016 and the overall winner announced at an evening event on 16 November 2016.

 What is the prize?